PhilipDaniels/ConfigZilla/README.md

 # TODO
 - [ ] In the Encrypter, remember the last 10 files/sections.
 - [ ] In the Encrypter, support DPAPI.

+# Release History
+* 1.1.0.
+Make per-project MSBuild properties available as XSL parameters with a "czp" prefix, e.g. "czpMSBuildProjectName".
+See website for usage.